NewoEther/Lagrangian/README.md

 --------------------
 Have you ever seen the trajectory of a spaceship in a restricted three-body system?

 This webpage helps you to build a comprehensive cognition and giving you a new prespective of the rotating three-body system.
 Adjust the status vector of the yellow ball which represents the spaceship in the system and see the changes of its trajectory.
-Have fun!
+Wish you have a great fun!